Master of Science in Clinical Investigation (MSCI)

 Candidates for the MSCI degree will elect one of two areas of emphasis or tracks.

-- Track 2 emphasizes epidemiology, health services research, and bedside-to-community translational research.
+- Track 2 (Clinician Scientist) emphasizes epidemiology, health services research, and bedside-to-community translational research.

 The program is designed to support a mentored research experience for fellows and junior faculty members at the University of Utah School of Medicine and other health science departments.